tencentyun/intlcloud-documents/yehe_doc/游戏服务/游戏多媒体引擎 GME/Demo 使用/GME 房间管理功能接_intl_en.md

 ### Capture hardware management

-This API (EnableAudioCaptureDevice) is used to enable/disable audio capture device for a user in a chat room while not affecting audio upstreaming.
+This API (EnableAudioCaptureDevice) is used to enable/disable the audio capture device for a user in a chat room but will not affect audio upstreaming.

 #### Function prototype